m-ld/m-ld-security-spec/design/controls.md

 Data intercepted from the network could give an attacker access to confidential information.
 This can be controlled by the use of **transport layer security** (TLS).

+Users without a known **user account** should be prevented from making connections to the message service, e.g. using [MQTT authentication](https://www.hivemq.com/blog/mqtt-security-fundamentals-authentication-username-password/).
+While fine-grained access controls should apply to the message "channels" for individual documents (see below), this high-level access control mitigates against attackers using information that has been guessed or obtained by social engineering, without leaving a trace.

-It is also necessary for legitimate users to be prevented from intercepting messages containing data to which they are not authorised.
-Under SUAC, the ACL is found in the **m-ld** domain, possibly replicated to other locations.
+Authenticated users should be prevented from intercepting messages containing data to which they are not authorised.
+Under SUAC, the **m-ld** domain holds the ACL and enforces read permissions.
+To prevent message interception, the message service must be able to apply access control to the operations for a specific domain; using e.g. [MQTT topic permissions](https://www.hivemq.com/blog/mqtt-security-fundamentals-authorization/#authorization-in-mqtt) (see [SUAC](./suac.md#ontology) for more details).

 ### denial of service

 Attacks against the availability of the system could include flooding the network or compute with garbage, which consumes resources and so slows or even prevents normal function.
 The outermost layer of defence for this in centralised systems usually comprises **rate limiting** in a reverse proxy, or more sophisticated **network traffic analysis** which can detect and suppress abnormal patterns of network requests.

 A decentralised system lacks a central component that can be targetted in this way, but the message service may be a target, and if it forwards all messages then even the distributed components can be flooded.
-To identify an attacker in order to suppress their activity, the messaging service can require user **authentication**.
+To identify an attacker in order to suppress their activity, the message service can require authentication with a **user account**.

-In general, the messaging service should not be doing computation-intensive or custom tasks like traffic analysis.
+In general, the message service should not be doing computation-intensive or custom tasks like traffic analysis.
 This is an application of the single-responsibility principle, and means the service's resources can be optimised for its normal responsibility, and it can be readily replaced with a different component.
 Instead, an **application monitoring** service should be deployed and configured to monitor both message service system logs and the messages it is forwarding.

 Once an attacker has been identified, then the pattern of behaviour can be used to apply a control.
 If the messages are legitimate (imagine a user holding down a key), then the first step may be to notify them.
-In any case, the attack can be eventually suppressed by revoking the user's access to the messaging service.
+In any case, the attack can be eventually suppressed by revoking the user's access to the message service.

 ### injection